sedaoturak/cmu_mse_dissertation_template/README.md

 This is a template for a CMU MSE dissertation/thesis overview.
 This template was modified from cmuthesis.cls, published by David Koes (www.cs.cmu.edu/~dkoes), and subsequently modified by Raja Sambasivan to conform to ECE standards.
 This version is forked from an updated version by Ryan Cohn (https://github.com/rccohn), which was changed to conform to MSE standards.
 See that version for more document history.

-As of 2021, the MSE department now requires these documents to follow the overal department of engineering standards.
+As of 2021, the MSE department now requires these documents to follow the overall department of engineering standards.
 These are currently available online (https://engineering.cmu.edu/education/academic-policies/graduate-policies/thesis-dissertation.html).
 In case of link rot, they are recorded verbatim below:

 > ### Title